 Battling Sandy, government shutdowns, and an often just-out-of-reach dream to becoming permanent in the park service.

-When seeking examples of the creativity, intelligence, drive and perseverance so common to Unity graduates, one might easily locate Sara Trunzo ’08 in the Sustainability Office.
+When seeking examples of the creativity, intelligence, drive and perseverance so common to Unity graduates, Sara Trunzo ’08 is at the top of the list.

 "Unity provided me with the knowledge of natural history and environmental issues that served me well as an environmental youth group leader.”